Backyard Ducks for Absolute Beginners

 Everyone knows ducks love water.
 What does that mean for a backyard flock?
 Providing water for swimming is not a must but it will make your ducks super happy, and who doesn’t want super happy ducks?

-Ducks need constant access to water for drinking, for mixing with their food and for keeping their nostrils moist.
-The water bowl should be deep enough that the duckling can dip their entire head in the water, but not so deep they could accidentally drown.
+Ducks need constant access to water for drinking, for mixing with their food, and for keeping their nostrils moist.
+The water bowl should be deep enough that the duck can dip their entire head in the water.

 Check out these articles on duck pools!